peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 #### Children Prop

 Using the `children` prop to compose child elements is idiomatic in React.
+This approach is a bit more flexible because it lets the consumer to render the children.

+However, the results is a tight coupling between the component and its children.
+For the component to control its children, they must expose the correct props.

-Here the component is saying “Give me the children and I'll slot them in somewhere".
+Here the component is saying “Give me the children and I'll slot them in somewhere.
+Make sure they implement these props so I can control them".

 ```jsx
 import {render} from 'react-dom'